-Platinum's Directors' Code of Conduct is available on Platinum's website under the 'Corporate Governance' tab at www.platinum.com.au/About-Platinum/PTM-Shareholders
+Platinum's Directors' Code of Conduct is available on Platinum's website under the 'Board & Governance' tab at www.platinum.com.au/ptm-shareholder

 Business Rules of Conduct (BROC)

 The Group has established Business Rules of Conduct for all staff.
 The BROC communicates the appropriate standards of behaviour and informs staff of their responsibilities with respect to legal, compliance, personal trading, confidentiality, privacy and conflicts of interest (including gifts and entertainment).